Sexual Orientation and Gender Identity

 Teaching and learning resources shall be chosen and/or updated to promote critical thinking and should include age-appropriate materials that accurately reflect the diversity of Canada's sexual and gender minority families, cultures, and communities.

-To foster community involvement, a Sexual Orientation and Gender Identity Advisory Committee will be established.
-This committee will serve in an advisory role to support the effective implementation of this regulation.
+To foster community involvement, a Sexual Orientation and Gender Identity Advisory Committee may be established.
+Should such a committee be established, this committee would serve in an advisory role to support the effective implementation of this regulation.

 - GENDER IDENTITY AND GENDER EXPRESSION